 Key takeaways

-5. Pair it the same evening with Hongyadong and a hot-pot dinner — Liziba is the late-afternoon first stop.
+- Pair it the same evening with Hongyadong and a hot-pot dinner — that works as an evening, but you will be photographing the building in shade.
+The two are separate trips.

 What Liziba actually is